CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 8. Revising a parser
 **********************************************

+.. note:: Wondering when you should revise a parser?
+Follow this general rule: If the schema must be changed in a way that's incompatible with current unittests, revise it!

 As CLI parsers continue to evolve, updates may introduce breaking changes that result in errors within previously functional jobs.
 To address this issue, we have implemented a revision system that allows us to update parsers,